huggingface/huggingface.js/packages/tasks/src/tasks/text-to-image/about.md

 ![Examples](https://datasets-server.huggingface.co/assets/diffusers/diffusers-images-docs/--/default/train/1/image/image.jpg?Expires=1725453082&Signature=MOCeELTChydgLRZT9ws8owCraSVrdcm6c7Vlnsi23rJ1Ocigl6gjRtXwmjVDCKuG2fB6Hw0Tmn8ZR0M7FPiA2fXpSuPEW4iJMoeQNiNCtkSSjjDisDXbBSRXW1TXJ-Z2c~VoJ4lmmeUdFpyFZ9W~BlI6r2xQLltfU400XKPe~UgE-vJ~xr9ni8zZmyYt1kVtV9Et~EBzWCQkKc2DO9gI9HnEg9z2hxDHp8Bak0HBRARM4ObhRYxieWqO4hOg1HVk4LSt2E8emIuDmhPUU4v8L097yFcI4D6JeoyNNn0q6nKQZqAZIzwP8iiLqqhSv~mJsO7YGnQck1-bzA~gAiVMpg__&Key-Pair-Id=K3EI6M078Z3AC3)

 ### Personalization
-Personalization refers to techniques used to customize text-to-image models, where we introduce new subjects/concepts to the model so that we can then use the model to generate new images of those subjects.
+Personalization refers to techniques used to customize text-to-image models, where we introduce new subjects/concepts to the model so that we can then use the model to generate new images of those subjects with a text prompt.
 For example, one can use these techniques to generate images of themselves, using as little as one reference image.
 These include teaching the model a new concept both in training free manner or through fine-tuning.